Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 Edit Weights in Edit Mode
 -------------------------

-It is now very easy to work with Vertex Groups in Edit Mode.
+It is now very easy to work with vertex groups in Edit Mode.
-All edit options of the mesh are available and you have direct visual control over how your Weights change when you edit the weight values.
+All edit options of the mesh are available and you have direct visual control over how your weights change when you edit the weight values.

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-weights_editor-weight.png
    :width: 260px